Kharia J. Holmes, M.D., of Carroll Health Group Primary Care, provides more tips for older adults to stay healthy:

 Patients with chronic illnesses – coronary artery disease, diabetes, heart failure – can take an active role in their health.
 I suggest: eating healthfully; quitting smoking; drinking alcohol in moderation (if any); and getting plenty of physical activity.
 This last one is crucial.

 Physical activity not only strengthens the muscles that you are using to engage in that activity, but it can also help strengthen your heart as well.
-It also plays a key part in an keeping older adults active and vital.
+It also plays a key part in keeping older adults active and vital.

 Dr. Holmes sees patients at the Carroll Lutheran Village Medical Suite.
 To make an appointment, call 443-605-1031.